Bacteria and debris build up on tooth surfaces, and the bacteria produce acids that cause decay.

 If a cavity is treated before it starts to hurt, the chance of damage to the pulp is reduced, and more of the tooth structure is saved.
 To detect cavities early, a dentist inquires about pain, examines the teeth, probes the teeth with dental instruments, and may take x-rays.
 Some dentists also use special dyes, fiberoptic lights, and/or new devices that detect cavities by changes in electrical conductivity or laser reflectivity.
-People should have a dental examination every 6 to 12 months, depending on their susceptibility to cavities and their dentist's recommendations.
+People should have a dental examination every 3 to 12 months, depending on their susceptibility to cavities and their dentist's recommendations.
 Not every examination includes x-rays, but x-rays are still important for detecting cavities (even those under existing restorations) and determining the depth of those cavities.
 The dentist’s assessment of a person’s teeth will determine how often x-rays should be taken.
 (They are taken less frequently in people with a low risk for new cavities).

 Several general strategies are key to preventing cavities: